rtortori/ld-docker102/README.md

 </pre>
 </details>

-Our containerized app image is now on Docker Hub, let's have a look!
+Our containerized app image is now on Docker Hub, let's have a look in [Docker Hub](https://hub.docker.com):

 ![docker hub](images/img2.png)